aryamantepal/mlcourse/README.md

 # mlcourseai
-This repository will serve as my tracker while completing [mlcourse.ai](https://mlcourse.ai/book/index.html).
+This repository will serve as my tracker while completing [mlcourse.ai](https://mlcourse.ai/book/index.html), while I work full-time at Tufts University, as a Summer Research Assistant.

 | Topic | Status | Date of completion |